IngeborgArdoe/training/foundation_Genus_10/exercise-05-2.md

 7. Add a Public Interface Data Source Contact with One occurrence.

 8. Navigate to View and highlight the top level in the Control View or Esc all the way out.
 Click the Action Bar and add:
-    1. "Save Changes" with Icon 'Fluent-Save'
+    1. "Save Changes"
     2. "Add New Activity" with Data Exchange set up for the Contact Data Source.
 Set Label as "new" and Icon as 'Fluent-account-activity'
 8. Highlight the Table level in the Control View.
 Click the Context Menu-setup on the right hand side and add:
-  3. "Delete Activity" with data exchange as single selected Activity, Label "Delete" and Icon "Fluent-Delete"
+  3. "Delete Activity" with data exchange as single selected Activity, Label "Delete" and Icon "Delete-Fluent"

 4. Refresh and check your work.
 Check that you are able to create Activities on a contact person.
 Note that the Contact and Company fields are set when you open the "New Activity" window from this context.